solangegueiros/brz-token-bridge/docs/Bridge.md

 This function update the fee percentage bridge.

-Only owner can call it,
+Only owner can call it.
-which is the address defined in constructor: DEFAULT_ADMIN_ROLE or another address added in this role.

 Can not be called if the Bridge is paused.

 Parameters: integer, the new fee

 Returns: bool - true if it is sucessful

-Requires:
+Requirements:
-- The new fee must be lower than 10%
+- The new fee must be lower than 10% .

 Emit the event `FeePercentageBridgeChanged(oldFee, newFee)`.